HoIIy/ISTE432/devbook.md

 However, we do have roles that team members are individually responsible for unless otherwise is agreed upon at a later date.
 One member may occupy more than one role, and roles can be formally split between members if appropriate.
 As team projects can be difficult to successfully organize, these roles come with the implicit understanding that individual work must be done significantly in advance before a deadline: so, in the event of illness, catastrophe, or any other inability to complete the designated work, another team member will have enough time to pick up the slack.

-* __Project Manager__ - __*Holly (only if neither of you want to take it instead, I'm not fussed)*__  - accounts for overall coordination of project, checking in with members, monitoring deadlines, and ensuring that work is steadily progressing.
+* __Project Manager__ - __*Holly*__  - accounts for overall coordination of project, checking in with members, monitoring deadlines, and ensuring that work is steadily progressing.

 * __Document Writer__ - __*Holly*__ - responsible for the non-code documents with the project, especially during the planning process.
 Still works together with other members on the composition of those documents, but accounts for file formatting, proofreading, and overall quality checking of written submissions.
 May write more than 1/3 of the content too.

 * __Application Designer__ - ? - responsible for the design of the program, especially during the planning process; still works with the other members on the composition of the program and discussion about the merit of the design choices, but accounts for diagrams, rough-draft explanations of the application design, being able to articulate the reasoning behind choices, ultimate choice of design pattern, and overall quality checking of the chosen design.
 Responsible for more than 1/3 of the input and brainstorming, too.

-* __~~code monkey~~ ~~script slave~~ Application Programmer__ - ?/? - responsible for the creation of the program...of course not entirely; the role should be shared by two members volunteering to do more than 1/3 of the actual coding process to allow the third to focus on the incidental requirements, refactoring, testing, etc. Application programmers are responsible for being able to articulate coding choices and what the produced code does on a step-by-step level, especially any deviations from the original design plan, along with ensuring that the third person is staying current with their understanding of the product.
+* __~~code monkey~~ ~~script slave~~ Application Programmer(s)__ - ?/? - responsible for the creation of the program...of course not entirely; the role should be shared by two members volunteering to do more than 1/3 of the actual coding process to allow the third to focus on the incidental requirements, refactoring, testing, etc. Application programmers are responsible for being able to articulate coding choices and what the produced code does on a step-by-step level, especially any deviations from the original design plan, along with ensuring that the third person is staying current with their understanding of the product.

 * __Application Tester__ - ? - responsible for testing the final creation: mainly writing unit tests and any documentation needed to accompany that.
 Ideally, we're planning on two application programmers and a third application tester whose job is to (preemptively and eventually) flush out bugs by doing their best to break what the others initially constructed.

 ## Background
+Holly -

+Ian -

+Maggie -

+--todo

 ## Project Description
+Our project is an alternative fuel station locator.
+It's planned to be a mobile web application that allows users to open selected locations in their Google Maps mobile application, integrated with a MySQL database to be able to store persistent data about users.

 ## Project Requirements

 The project must:

-* face potential issues with data input
+* face potential issues with data input:
+    *"Users can search for stations by location: street name, city, zipcode, or state.
+Users will enter in their address and/or zipcode manually to be able to run search queries *or* allow automatic access of device location.
+Users can increase or decrease the radius size that the search results bring back - likely by numerical input."* Inputting a radius of "99999999999 km" is an example of potential input issues we expect to handle.

-* face potential issues of data integrity
+* face potential issues of data integrity:
+    *"Users can create a user account by entering an email, username, and password in the appropriate form."* Creating a user account and attempting to make the email an emoji is an example of potential data integrity issues with this project.

-* be amenable to the specification and use of design patterns
+* be amenable to the specification and use of design patterns:
+    We plan to use an Observer pattern, with a Subject/Observable that listens for requests to update, notifies Observers about them (i.e. user requests for data), then accepts new state and displays it.

+* use a layered architecture:
+    Our application will have separate data, business, application, and presentation layers.
+See the appropriate subsection of this document for more information on each layer's role.

-* use a layered architecture4.provide exception handling in a layered manner
+* provide exception handling in a layered manner:
+    All exceptions below the application layer will be thrown upwards and outputted to the presentation layer in a safely managed form that doesn't offer any more information than necessary but still avoids unnecessary ambiguity.

-* include testing
+* include testing:
+    Unit tests will be written after each component of code is developed, ideally by a split team with 2 working on code and 1 working on testing that code.
+This will allow us to deviate from our initial design if necessary but not leave testing for last...which all the obvious issues that arise with that.

-* require some authentication and authorization work
+* require some authentication and authorization work:
+    User accounts.

+* include user help of some kind:
+    A "help" page and tooltips.

-* include user help of some kind8.be packaged for some degree of portability
+* be packaged for some degree of portability:
+    As a mobile web application, it will be compatible with major browsers (FF, Chrome, Opera, IE) and be able to be accessed from any mobile device that can run those browsers.

-* be refactored to some extent near the end of the semester
+* be refactored to some extent near the end of the semester:
+    N/A (right now)

-* be designed with cognizance of potential regulatory issues
+* be designed with cognizance of potential regulatory issues:
+    "Users can filter search results by private, public, or both, along with fuel type, payment type, and owner type, via selection dropdowns or a similar preset list of options."
+Regulations potentially interfere with the usage of our application if we ignore which stations are designated "private" vs. "public", so we'll make sure to take those into account and allow the user to follow legal regulations for station availability rather than accidentally trespassing.

 Additional requirements: